hite77/advent_2022_elixir/day14/README.md

 test for sand past lowest rock if so we have the sand.

 Need parsing, and map to store rock as # and o as sand.

+Notes:
+scan in lines, and have maxDepth once sand equals maxDepth then stop and count the sand

+sand should have key value map (x, y = content) if not in map is air sand calls sand (recursive)

+map, current position sand
+sand falls then moves diagonal left, or right. if it stops update map, and call sand with init spot if maxdepth then return map

+method to count sand if map